 How did I ever manage before I could go online?
-OK, as I recall I did manage to survive.
+O.K., as I recall I did manage to survive.
 But I have to admit, having access to the internet really makes my life a lot easier!
 If I don't understand my kid's homework he needs help with, where do I go?
 The internet!
 What if I need to know how to make my own taco seasoning?
 I go to the internet!
 If I need to order the next book in the Big Nate series for my son, I get online.
 You get the picture.
 Online resources rock!
-Today, Red Apple Reading shares 6 favorite online resources for families.
+Today, Red Apple Reading is sharing 6 of our favorite online resources for families.

 As you may suspect, I’m not only a regular contributor to this blog, but I’m also a Red Apple Reading customer, so I wanted to let you know how Katie is progressing with her lessons and share some thoughts on the effectiveness of the program from a parent’s perspective.
 And what better day to share than on Read Across America Day!
 Quick disclaimer: though I’m obviously a member of the team here, you have my word that my opinions are my own and as unbiased as possible!